Cybersecurity-LINKS/rmp-smart-contracts/README.md

 ### MetaMask Configuration

 - Download MetaMask from [here](https://MetaMask.io/download)
-- Agree to the terms of use then click 'Create a new Wallet'
+- Agree to the terms of use, then click 'Create a new Wallet'
 - Click 'Create a new wallet'
 - Decide to agree or not to help improve MetaMask
 - Create a password